Christopher Brumm

 Actions

 I am a big fan of Microsoft Cloud Security products because there my two favorite topics Identity and Security work together in a unique way.
-I've been working in IT for quite a while and have almost 15 years of experience in IT security in various roles.
+I've been working in IT for quite a while and have over 15 years of experience in IT security in various roles.
 At the moment I am a Cybersecurity Architect at glueckkanja AG and help our customers with my favorite topics.
-I am 43 years old and live with my family in Hamburg.
+I am 44 years old and live with my family in Hamburg.

 Area of Expertise